 - The fellowship can only cover costs up to €12,000 only (€6,000 per partner).

-The NewsSpectrum application process aims to be simple and efficient.
+The NewsSpectrum application process aims to be simple, efficient, and secure.
 All applications must be submitted in English via the online Good Grants platform.
 Good Grants is a free-to-use secure platform for submission and storage.
 It is ISO/IEC 27001 certified and GDPR compliant, and has multi-factor authentication, encrypted data, multi-tier backups and a secure multi-server architecture in VPC.
+NewsSpectrum is committed to protecting the personal data of applicants.

 In order to apply, applicants should first create an account via the dedicated NewsSpectrum Good Grants application portal.
 Applicants are encouraged to do so as soon as possible to familiarise themselves with the application form questions and instructions.